-The currently proposed test pit locations (i.e., designated TP-1 through TP-15) are depicted on Figure 6, which was developed based, in part, on a review of historic operations conducted at the Site (refer to Figure 3 through Figure 5), and to obtain information about fill types and thicknesses throughout the Site.
-[Note: To minimize damage to the current asphalt-paved parking lot on the Site, shallow test borings (i.e., advanced to a depth of 12 ft. bgs, unless evidence of fill or contamination is detected in the bottom-most sample) will be advanced in locations TB-101 and TB-102 in lieu of test pits.
+The currently proposed test pit locations (i.e., designated TP-1 through TP-11) are depicted on Figure 6, which was developed based, in part, on a review of historic operations conducted at the Site (refer to Figure 3 through Figure 5), and to obtain information about fill types and thicknesses throughout the Site.
+[Note: A limited supplemental Phase II ESA was conducted at the Site in February 2014 that included the advancement of ten test pits (i.e., designated TP-A though TP-J) and the subsequent testing of select samples collected from some locations.
+Some of the test pits advanced during the supplemental Phase II ESA were advanced in the same locations as those described herein.
+Specifically, proposed test pit TP-03 is in the same location as TP-B and proposed test pit TP-09 is in the same location as TP-J.] To minimize damage to the current asphalt-paved parking lot on the Site, shallow test borings (i.e., advanced to a depth of 12 ft. bgs, unless evidence of fill or contamination is detected in the bottom-most sample) will be advanced in locations TB-101 and TB-102 in lieu of test pits.
 Additional test pits may be advanced to assess the nature of geophysical anomalies (if identified), conduct further delineation, or other circumstances that are deemed appropriate.
 The currently proposed test pits, and the rationale for their excavation, are summarized on Table 1 Summary of Proposed Remedial Investigation Test Locations.